Tom-Camp/nulayinn/README.md

 - Solar Panel with 5V 3.5W Continuously Charging

 The [diagram](diagram) file describes the additions to the board needed for the battery monitor to work.
-Connect a 100kΩ resistor to the VBAT pin and a 100kΩ resistor to a ground pin with a jumper wire connect in between the two resistors going to one of the analog pins (A0, A1, A2, A3) to form a voltage divider.
+Connect a 100kΩ resistor to the VBAT pin and a 100kΩ resistor to a ground pin with a jumper wire connected in between the two resistors going to one of the analog pins (A0, A1, A2, A3) to form a voltage divider.
 If you choose an analog pin other than A3, you will need to change the `battery_pin` value in line 9 of the [battery_monitor.py](lib/battery_monitor.py) file.